Building and Strengthening Social and Economic Sustainability Among New York State Black Farmers

 Once we determined that we wanted our co-op to offer all four of the above we created our mission statement: "Collective Essence Cooperative" is an inclusive ecosystem of New York State Black Farmers moving products throughout the state to strengthen Black and underserved communities, while growing and accessing new markets on a multi-regional scale.
 We work collaboratively to advance community health and well-being by educating, cultivating and producing food all the while centering sustainability and food sovereignty.

-We are now working on a business model canvas where we are determining who are key partners will be, what key activities we will focus on, our value proposition, customer relationships and our customer segment.
+We are now working on a business model canvas where we are determining who our key partners will be, what key activities we will focus on, our value proposition, customer relationships and our customer segment.

 Now that we have completed training, and all have a better understanding of the intricacies of co-ops we then determined what type of co-op we will be.
 Now having our mission statement complete our group is ready to reach out to others in our network to join in future decision making.